 If you would like to discuss potential licensing condition and/or licensing fees prior to registration, please contact our User Service Helpdesk or your relevant licensing agent.
-If you reside outside of a Member State or Cooperating State country, your licensing needs will be handled directly by EUMETSAT.
+If you reside outside of a Member State country, your licensing needs will be handled directly by EUMETSAT.
 The following table indicates the points of contact.

 |Austria||Zentralanstaltfür Meteorologie und Geodynamik||Martin Kober||+43 1360262009||+43 13691233|

 |Belgium||Institut Royal Météorologique||Marc Christiaens||+32 23730515||+32 23730397|

 |Bulgaria||National Institute of Meteorology and Hydrology||Christo Georgiev||+359 29753986/87 Ext.397||+359 29880380 or 9884494|

 |Croatia||Meteorological and Hydrological Service of Croatia||Natasa Strelec Mahovic||+385 1 4565 772||+385 1 4565 757|

 |Denmark||Danish Meteorological Institute||Søren Olufsen||+45 39157270||+45 39270684|